red-catus/2024CyberDefenseChallenge.github.io/D8. Yara Analysis/Yara Analysis.md

 ![9th](https://github.com/user-attachments/assets/5155224a-f9c8-496f-b8e3-622e119e9619)

 Using this, I ran the rule and was also able to obtain the flag.
-The strings were HEX dumps from the packet bytes from the PCAP analysis of the downloaded executable.
+The strings were HEX dumps of the packet bytes from the PCAP analysis of the downloaded executable.

 ![Screenshot_2024-08-12_17-22-20](https://github.com/user-attachments/assets/1c175c8c-e510-4f03-a229-04e913c63a09)

-I don't think the principal security engineer who wrote this intended it solved this way, but I thought it was neat to tie these 2 challenges together.
+I don't think the principal security engineer who wrote this challenge intended it to be solved this way.
+The scientist in me was trained to think of possible explainations and solutions and testing each one out.
+I'm hoping that's a trait worth carrying over in my career transition.

 ### References: